 All employees are paid on a biweekly basis (every other Friday).
 Employees are paid one week in arrears; that is, the payment you receive on a Friday is for the prior two weeks and does not include pay for the current week.
 All employees are required to use direct deposit.
 The HR/CMS (Payroll and HR system) allows up to 10 direct deposit accounts (checking, savings, passbooks) of an employee's net pay.

 Various health plans are offered and coverage begins on the first of the month following 60 working days or more depending on date of hire.
 The employee pays between 15 percent and 25 percent of the cost of insurance premiums.
 Included in the cost of the various plans is a $5,000 basic life insurance.
-View the most recent Health Insurance rates. **
+View the most recent GIC information on their website. **

 Optional life insurance is also offered with a maximum of eight times an employee's salary.
 The premium cost depends on an employee's age and salary.